 Managers who are entitled to the long-term incentive scheme are also eligible for an annual onetime payout, in case the Annual General Meeting decides that dividend payment shall be paid for the given year.
-The amount thereof is equal to the product of the dividend paid for one share and of the numbers of Stock Option awarded to the given the manager.
-The purpose is to balance the incentive in terms of share price movements after dividend payments of the Company.
+The amount thereof is equal to the result of the dividend paid for one share multiplied with the number of Stock Options awarded to the given the manager.
+The purpose is to balance the incentive with share price movements after dividend payments of the Company.